 -

-Militarizing Men: Gender, Conscription, and War in Post-Soviet Russia (Eichler, 2012)
+Eichler 2012_Militarizing Men: Gender, Conscription, and War in Post-Soviet Russia

 The macro and micro levels of this system correspond, respectively, to government and society.